mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQ2SQL.md

       { ... }
 ```

 Typically, a database contains data reflecting the state of a certain process, which means that it is necessary to depend on the history of operations applied to this database.
 As a consequence, from the point of view of tests, the content of the database becomes unpredictable - it is not determined in time.
 To ensure predictable unit test results, the database content must also be predictable.
 The purpose of the [PrepareData][PrepareData] method is to solve this problem.
 It creates objects and connects them into a graph with repeatable and known content.
 We will use it as test data that will serve as initialization data.
-To initialize the database, we must create objects with types consistent with the contents of the tables in the database and combine them into an equivalent structure.
-The created graph has no additional functionality, so it can be treated as a Data Transfer Object (DTO).
-In the presented case, it is more of a graph than a single object, but this is an irrelevant detail.
+To initialize the database, we must create objects with types consistent with the content of the tables and combine them into an equivalent structure.
+The created graph has no additional functionality so it can be treated as a Data Transfer Object (DTO).

 ``` CSharp
           _newCatalog.AddContent(TestDataGenerator.PrepareData());
 ```

 Concrete classes that meet DTO requirements have been defined in the unit tests project, so they are not visible in the main library.
 To implement the `AddContent` method, let's use the dependency injection programming pattern.
 According to it, the parameter type of this method is abstract, it is two interfaces `IPerson` and `ICDCatalog` combined into a structure, which can be implemented depending on the needs.
-This approach allows you to separate the specific data source, i.e. the place the data is created, from the place it is used.
+This approach allows separation of the specific data source, i.e. the place the data is created, from the place it is used.

-Let's move on to an example, and the example is the [Person][Person] and [CDCatalog][CDCatalog] classes that have been defined in the TestDataGenerator class.
-In the program code, we see that the [CDCatalog][CDCatalog] class has references, i.e. a reference, to the instance of the [Person][Person] class to represent information about the author of the CD.
+The first examples to be analyzed are the [Person][Person] and [CDCatalog][CDCatalog] classes that have been defined in the 'TestDataGenerator' class.
+In this code snippet, we can observe that the [CDCatalog][CDCatalog] class has a reference to an instance of the [Person][Person] class to represent information about the author of the CD.
 It is a one-to-one relationship.
 The [Person][Person] class, on the other hand, contains a representation of a set of albums released by a single author, so it has references to instances of the [CDCatalog][CDCatalog] class.
-This time the relationship is one-to-many.
-These references are available as an object that implements `IEnumerable`, and such an object can be used as a data source in a foreach statement and a LINQ expression.
+This time the relationship is one-to-many, so the references are available as an object that implements `IEnumerable`, and such an object can be used as a data source in a `foreach` statement and a LINQ expression.

 ### Creating SQL Queries

-As previously noted, all operations performed on the database must be described in the appropriate language for the selected DBMS.
+As previously noted, all operations performed on the database must be described in a domain-specific language for the selected DBMS.
 Since we use a relational database in the example, its natural language is SQL, but we write the program in C#.
 Using three implementations of the same data preselecting algorithm, we will examine how to deal with this problem without using SQL directly.

-The [FilterPersonsByLastName_ForEach][FilterPersonsByLastName_ForEach] method uses the foreach statement and an internal if statement responsible for filtering the table contents according to the value of the method parameter.
+The [FilterPersonsByLastName_ForEach][FilterPersonsByLastName_ForEach] method uses the `foreach` statement and an internal if statement responsible for filtering the table contents according to the value of the method parameter.
 In the [FilterPersonsByLastName_ForEachTest][FilterPersonsByLastName_ForEachTest], the type of the returned object and the result of calling its `ToString` method are also examined in addition to the value returned by the method.
-As a result, we see that an object of the generic `List` class is returned, with the type parameter of [Person][Person] type.
+As a result, we see that an instance of the generic `List` class is returned, with the type parameter of [Person][Person] type.
 This is further proof that in this case, the result is a collection of selected values, and therefore the result of the above-mentioned instructions.
 The consequence of such an implementation is the need to download all values from the [Persons][Persons] table to make locally a final decision about the selection of the data.

-In the second test [FilterPersonsByLastName_QuerySyntaxTest][FilterPersonsByLastName_QuerySyntaxTest], we examine the [FilterPersonsByLastName_QuerySyntax][FilterPersonsByLastName_QuerySyntax] method implementing the same algorithm but using the LINQ query expression.
-The test result is identical to the previous one, but this time the returned object type of the method result is different, which again confirms that LINQ expressions return an object representation of the expression itself, not its result.
-Of course, this statement is true as long as the compiler manages to translate the program text into a form that allows such transformation to an object-oriented form during its execution.
+In the second test [FilterPersonsByLastName_QuerySyntaxTest][FilterPersonsByLastName_QuerySyntaxTest] method, we examine the [FilterPersonsByLastName_QuerySyntax][FilterPersonsByLastName_QuerySyntax] method implementing the same algorithm but using the LINQ query expression.
+The test result is identical to the previous one.
+This time the returned object type of the method result is different, which again confirms that LINQ expressions return an object containing a representation of the expression, not its result.
+Of course, this statement is true as long as the compiler manages to translate the program text into a form that allows such transformation to an object-oriented form.

-In the [FilterPersonsByLastName_MethodSyntaxTest][FilterPersonsByLastName_MethodSyntaxTest] test, we examine the result returned from the [FilterPersonsByLastName_MethodSyntax][FilterPersonsByLastName_MethodSyntax] method implementing the same filtering algorithm but written using the method syntax of LINQ expression.
+In the [FilterPersonsByLastName_MethodSyntaxTest][FilterPersonsByLastName_MethodSyntaxTest] method the result returned from the [FilterPersonsByLastName_MethodSyntax][FilterPersonsByLastName_MethodSyntax] method is examined.
+It implements the same filtering algorithm but is written using the method syntax of the LINQ expression.
 Again, the test result is identical to the previous one, and additionally, examining the type of the returned object gives the same result as before, which confirms that the result of using a LINQ expression is always the same regardless of the syntax used.

 It is worth noting that the text returned from the `ToString` method for an object resulting from the operation of the tested methods using LINQ expressions resembles an SQL query.
 I saved this [text][FilterPersonsByLastNamesql] to a separate file and added it below.
-We now see that this is a typical select query.
-Before being sent to the remote DBMS, it must be supplemented with the parameter value of the method in which it will be used.
+Before being sent to the remote DBMS the current value of the method argument is added.

 ``` SQL
 SELECT [t0].[Id], [t0].[FirstName], [t0].[LastName], [t0].[Age]